soumya997/soumya997.github.io/_posts/2026-03-13-diffusion-policy-visuomotor-policy-learning-via-action-diffusion-paper-explained.md

 Difference between EBM ( $p_{\theta}$  ) and $E_{\theta}$ is that $E_{\theta}$   gives a scaler value (energy of the action), but $p_{\theta}$ is the probability density of the action that can occur for a given observation $o$.

-- If actions are discrete (K possible actions), p_θ is K-dimensional a vector of probabilities.
+- If actions are discrete (K possible actions), $p_θ$ is K-dimensional a vector of probabilities.
-- If actions are continuous → p_θ is a probability density over a d-dimensional space.
+- If actions are continuous → $p_{\theta}$ is a probability density over a d-dimensional space.

 ## Transition: Energy Score Based Model → Score Based Model